Writer. Educator. Speaker.

 Contact Form

-Michael Leali loves sharing books and writing craft with readers and writers of all ages.
+Michael loves sharing books and writing craft with readers and writers of all ages.
+To request an in-person or virtual speaking engagement, please contact Authors Out Loud (requests@authorsunbound.com) or visit my SPEAKING PROFILE.

-If you would like to contact him about events, school visits, panels (and anything else you might think of!), please complete the form below.
+If you would like to contact him with questions or about anything else, please complete the form below.

-Michael is represented by Sara Crowe at Pippin Properties.
+Michael is represented by Sara Crowe at Sara Crowe Literary.
 Please send all blurb requests to his agent.